AntonioCarlini/ansible/roles/home-common/README.md

 home-common

-Installs those items that are common to all home systems
+Installs those items that are common to all my home systems

 Requirements
 ------------